Here is a complete cost guide for you, if you are looking for average office moving costs, key considerations, challenges and additional costs.

 This thorough guide examines the direct and indirect factors that influence the cost of an office relocation to help you understand what your real costs will be.
 Everything you need to know about estimating overall moving costs from truck rentals or movers to packing supplies and business interruptions.

 Besides the immediate expenses of actually relocating your business, you need to anticipate how moving may affect other areas within your budget as well.
-Moving isn't just about moving furniture and equipment in place; it would include attending to the employee's matters, connecting new utility services, and possibly going through with a real estate transaction.
+Moving isn't just about office furniture removal, relocating furniture, and setting up equipment in place; it would include attending to the employee's matters, connecting new utility services, and possibly going through with a real estate transaction.
 Here is the list of everything that is going to affect your final moving budget.

 ---|---|